88jpl/web-store/README.md

 9. Seperate compoenemtns into their own files

-10. Ad a backend for users & their carts
+10. Add a backend for users & their carts

 11. Add a stock amount field to each product
     (the user can no longer buy and infinite amount of each item)